What is unexplained infertility?

 Some lifestyle factors can affect your chance of getting pregnant and the health of your baby.
 When trying to conceive, men and women should both strive to:

 - Eat a healthy nutritious diet and exercise regularly

 - Take a folate and iodine supplement (women only)

 - Avoid contact with toxic chemicals in the work and home environments

 - See a doctor if you suspect an infection or other inflammation.

 Have a pre-conception health check

-See your doctor for a pre-conception health check to make sure you’re as healthy as possible.
+It's important for all women to visit their doctor for a pre-conception health check prior to trying for a baby.
 Check that your immunisations are up-to-date and that any medication or complementary therapy you’re taking is safe.